tam0w/ksahc-mockup/README.md

+# README

-you should not need a readme to run this.
+my vibe coding stack is INSANE. you dont need a readme to run this.

 ## Visuals